-PURPOSE: The purpose of the exclusion is to eliminate a record-keeping burden and to recognize that the fair market value of employer-provided meals and lodging may be difficult to measure.
+PURPOSE: The purpose of the exclusion is to eliminate the record-keeping and administrative burdens, and to recognize that the fair market value of employer-provided meals and lodging may be difficult to measure.

 IMPACT: The Congressional Research Service states that, "The exclusion subsidizes employment in those occupations or sectors in which the provision of meals and/or lodging is common.
 Both the employees and their employers benefit from the tax exclusion.
 Under normal market circumstances, more people are employed in these positions than would otherwise be the case and they receive higher compensation (after tax).
 Their employers receive their services at lower cost.
 Both sides of the transaction benefit because the loss is imposed on the U.S. Treasury in the form of lower tax collections."
+86